Safe Adults for Kids: Helping Children Build a Safe Support Circle (Ages 5–10)

 • build confidence in talking about their feelings

-Helping children identify trusted adults is an important step in keeping children safe.
+Helping children identify Safe Adults is an important step in keeping children safe.

 Parents and teachers can help children think about the adults they trust in their lives.